EfilOne/EDST/README.md

 EDST means to be a complete set of scientific analysis tools // Scientific Database carrier for Elite : Dangerous.

-It is divided into to main branches :
+It is divided into two main branches :

 - Standalone Application
   - Live scan of the commander log / NetLog to feed databases